Primo Colón: Teaming with Carlito (2008–2010)

-On August 18, 2008 episode of ‘’Raw‘’, Colón made his main roster debut under the ring name ‘’'Primo Colón’'’ and was involved in a backstage segment with Raw General Manager, Mike Adamle, talking about his dislike for his brother Carlito‘s attitude and how he was nothing like him.
+On the August 18, 2008 episode of Raw, Colón made his main roster debut under the ring name Primo Colón and was involved in a backstage segment with Raw General Manager, Mike Adamle, talking about his dislike for his brother Carlito's attitude and how he was nothing like him.
 His in-ring wrestling debut on the Raw brand took place on August 25, when he defeated Charlie Haas, dressed as Carlito and named Charlito, in singles competition.

-After only one match on ‘’Raw’', Primo Colón, now billed as simply ‘’'Primo’'’, was moved to the SmackDown brand where his animosity for his brother was dropped and they formed a tag team.
-On the September 12 episode of ‘’SmackDown‘’, he teamed with his brother Carlito to defeat WWE Tag Team Champions Curt Hawkins and Zack Ryder in a non-title match.
+After only one match on Raw, Primo Colón, now billed as simply Primo, was moved to the SmackDown brand where his animosity for his brother was dropped and they formed a tag team.
+On the September 12 episode of SmackDown, he teamed with his brother Carlito to defeat WWE Tag Team Champions Curt Hawkins and Zack Ryder in a non-title match.
 Two weeks later, both teams competed in a title rematch, with The Colóns winning to become WWE Tag Team Champions.
 In January 2009, The Colóns entered a feud with World Tag Team Champions John Morrison and The Miz.
-On the WrestleMania 25 pre-show, The Colóns defeated John Morrison and The Miz in a tag team unification match, becoming the first team to hold the newly dubbed “Unified WWE Tag Team Championship”.
+On the WrestleMania 25 pre-show, The Colóns defeated John Morrison and The Miz in a tag team unification match, becoming the first team to hold the newly dubbed "Unified WWE Tag Team Championship".
 On the April 6 episode of Raw, they successfully defended their titles for the first time in a rematch.

 On April 15, both Primo and Carlito were drafted back to the Raw brand as part of the 2009 Supplemental draft.
 At The Bash, they lost the Unified WWE Tag Team Championship to the team of Edge and Chris Jericho, who were added to a standard tag team match between The Colóns and The Legacy (Cody Rhodes and Ted DiBiase) moments before the match started.
 The Colóns invoked their rematch clause the next night on ‘’Raw’', but were unsuccessful.
-On the July 6 episode of ‘’Raw’', they lost again to Edge and Jericho, and afterwards Carlito attacked Primo, leading to a feud between the two which ended after Carlito defeated Primo on the August 3 episode of ‘’Raw’'.
+On the July 6 episode of Raw, they lost again to Edge and Jericho, and afterwards Carlito attacked Primo, leading to a feud between the two which ended after Carlito defeated Primo on the August 3 episode of Raw.
 At Night of Champions, Primo competed in a Six-pack challenge for the United States Championship, which Kofi Kingston won to retain his title.
-On the May 6, 2010 episode of ‘’Superstars‘’, Carlito stopped their match against each other and asked him to work as a team again, thus turning Primo into a heel in the process.
-On the May 10 episode of ‘’Raw’', Primo and Carlito brutally attacked R-Truth for Ted DiBiase, who paid them straight after the attack.
+On the May 6, 2010 episode of Superstars, Carlito stopped their match against each other and asked him to work as a team again, thus turning Primo into a heel in the process.
+On the May 10 episode of Raw, Primo and Carlito brutally attacked R-Truth for Ted DiBiase, who paid them straight after the attack.
 The team was split up again after Carlito was released from his contract on May 21.

 In September, Primo was one of the WWE Pros for the third season of NXT, with AJ as his NXT rookie.
-On the November 23 episode of ‘’NXT’', A.J. was eliminated from the competition.
+On the November 23 episode of NXT, A.J. was eliminated from the competition.
 Primo then mainly featured on Superstars.